Classification of non-Kahler surfaces and locally conformally Kahler geometry: Non-K ahler elliptic surfaces

+Thus $\Psi:S^m \to M$ is a proper map with finite fibers that is one-to-one over the complement to a subvariety of positive codimension.
+Since $M$ is smooth, thus normal, $\Psi$ is an isomorphism, so we obtain a holomorphic map $\pi:M \cong S^m \to S$ to an irreducible compact curve.
+Taking its Stein factorization, we may assume that $S$ is normal, thus smooth.

 {\bf Step 2:} Let now $C$ be a general fiber of $\pi$.
-Using the standard isomorphism $\pi^*(\Omega^1S)= N^*_\pi M$ between the pullback of the cotangent sheaf and the conormal bundle to the fibers of $\pi$, we obtain an exact sequence
+Using the standard isomorphism $\pi^*(\Omega^1S)= N^*_\pi M$ between the pullback of the cotangent sheaf and the conormal bundle to the fibers of $\pi$ we obtain an exact sequence, sometimes called ``adjunction formula'':

 where $\Omega^1_\pi M$ is the bundle of holomorphic differentials on fibers of $\pi$.
+This sequence makes sense on the smooth locus of $\pi$, but we need it only in a neighbourhood of the generic fiber $C$.

-This gives $K_M\restrict C= K_C$, that is, the canonical bundle to $M$ restricted to $C$ gives the canonical bundle to $C$.
-Since $C$ is homologous to 0, $\int_C c_1(K_M)=0$, hence the degree of $K_C$ is equal 0.
+The exact sequence \eqref{_adjunction_Equation_} gives $K_M\restrict C= K_C$, that is, the canonical bundle to $M$ restricted to $C$ gives the canonical bundle to $C$.
+Since the self-intersection of $C$ is zero, $C$ is homologous to 0 (\ref{_neg_def_h^11_Proposition_}).
+This gives $\int_C c_1(K_M)=0$, hence the degree of $K_C$ is equal 0.
 This implies that $C$ is an elliptic curve.